 The Academy occasionally purchases goods or services at commercially reasonable rates from companies or organizations that are affiliated with or owned, directly or indirectly, by members of the Board of Trustees.
 All such purchases are reviewed and approved in accordance with the Academy's purchasing policy.
-For the years ended June 30, 2016 and 2015, the Academy incurred legal expenses from law firms affiliated with members of the Board of Trustees totaling \$20,798 and \$22,522, respectively.
+For the years ended June 30, 2017 and 2016, the Academy incurred legal expenses totaling \$4,392 and \$20,798, respectively, from a law firm affiliated with a member of the Board of Trustees.